SmallSharpToolsOpenSource/mixpanel-parse/README.md

 # Mixpanel for Parse Cloud Code

-The existing Node module for [mixpanel-node](https://github.com/mixpanel/mixpanel-node) did not working with Parse Cloud Code so I adjusted that code base to work as a dependency when deployed and to also return promises for all functions so that they could be used like other Parse functions.
+The existing Node module for [mixpanel-node](https://github.com/mixpanel/mixpanel-node) did not work with Parse Cloud Code so I adjusted that code base to work as a dependency when deployed and to also return promises for all functions so that they could be used like other Parse functions.